Gentux/imap-cli/README.md

 are shared in a *context* object.
 You can load this context progamatically if you want.

+## Contributing ##

+All contributions are welcome.

+If your patche(s) contain new features, ensure you have written correspondig unit test.
+Also ensure all tests pass using *tox*

+You can also [open new issues](https://github.com/Gentux/imap-cli/issues/new) for questions, bugs or new feature.

 ## Roadmap ##

 The actual version of Imap-CLI is 0.2.